jacobkap/crimebythenumbers/docs/for-loops.md

 `seq()` produces a vector of every value between two points (either numbers or Dates) based on the increments we specify, in this case daily.

-We want a year of data, from July 4th, 2017 to July 4th, 2018 so those will be our start and end points.
+We want a year of data, from January 1th, 2018 to December 31th, 2018 so those will be our start and end points.
 And we want Dates returned so we will use the `ymd()` function from `lubridate` to turn those values into dates.

 ```r